 Taking the action list to the next step, with red and greed magnets indicating which phase of implementation it’s up to.
 This also makes reviewing and updating the action plan much simpler and more efficient.
 We often hear that companies don’t have time to hold review meetings and then update the computer files with the review status.
-Effective review meetings can update the task status in real time during the meeting.
+Effective review meetings can update the task status in real-time during the meeting.

 These action plans convey so much information, even to the casual observer.
 They tie the site map and the action together with pictures.
 This makes it much easier to share what is happening with your team.
-And an engage team is much more likely to get the actions completed.
+And an engaged team is much more likely to get the actions completed.
 It also makes it simpler to convey the status of the project and to share this with other teams and management.

 Why it is a Visual Action Plan Important?